andyjmorgan/frame.demo/README.md

 # About
 This started off as a joke between Ruben Spruijt and Andrew Morgan about how viable using a virtual desktop could be to developer use cases.
 Not happy with certain statements I decided to take the challenge and write a demo, modern architecture application in a virtual desktop end to end.

+It pains me to admit, that Ruben was right.

 ## Architecture of this sample application.
 ![Architecture](./media/Frame.Demo.Stack.Architecture.drawio.svg)